flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/RouterSetup.rst

 8. As you complete STEP 7, FlytPOD_wifi network would become unavailable.
 Ideally, FlytPOD should be assigned a new IP by your Home/Main Router.
 To find out the new IP, you have the following two options:

    a) ``METHOD 1``: Connect to your Home/Main router, open its login page and check its ``DHCP Client list``.
-Verify that a device named ``FlytPOD`` is listed there and note down the IP assigned to it.
-If this is not true, then the router needs a reboot.
-Reboot FlytPOD using the Power Switch.
+Verify that a device named ``FlytPOD`` is listed there and note down the IP assigned.
+If this is not true, try rebooting and if it still doesn't work then go to :ref:`Troubleshooting Guide<Troubleshooting Guide>`.
    b) ``METHOD 2``: Connect a monitor via HDMI cable, keyboard and mouse to FlytPOD.
 Access the terminal, and fire ``ifconfig`` command.
 Find out the assigned IP.
-If IP is NOT assigned, you must connect to FlytPOD router from FlytPOD's browser using the Static IP that you configured in STEP 3, in default case, it will be 192.168.3.254.
-Click on the Administration tab.
-OpenWRT configuration wizard GUI will prompt for username: *root* and password: *123*.
-Select ``System->Reboot->Perform reboot`` option.
+If IP is NOT assigned, try rebooting and if it still doesn't work then go to :ref:`Troubleshooting Guide<Troubleshooting Guide>`.

 9. By default ``SSH access`` is disabled in Client mode.
 To enable it, you have to connect a monitor via HDMI cable, keyboard and mouse to FlytPOD.